Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-constructed.
-The informed clues are specific and accurate, the misinformed clues are appropriately vague, and the fake clues effectively misdirect.
-The length compliance is perfect.
-The game is likely to be engaging and challenging.
+The informed and fake clues are well-executed.
+The misinformed clues need improvement to create better ambiguity related to the food theme.

 ---